UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/importantnotes.md

 permalink: /docs/importantnotes/
 ---

 * Selecting any of the Hooks in the options page will mean Universal Split Screen will run code in the process of the game.
-This may be detected as cheating or a virus by a game's anti-cheat or your antivirus. _**Be careful not to use hooks on any games with an anti-cheat system!**_
+This may be detected as cheating by a game's anti-cheat or malware by your antivirus. _**Be careful not to use hooks on any games with an anti-cheat system!**_

 * After ending split screen with Hooks enabled, it is always best to restart all the game instances.
 Source games (most Valve games) will start to slow down significantly otherwise.